Kiantalaotsy

 A native speaker of Kibushi Kimaore or Kibushi Sakalava, a dialect with few distinctions from Kiantalaotsy.

 Kiantalaotsy is a northern dialect of Malagasy in Mayotte.
-It's a dialect of Bushi.
+It is a dialect of Bushi.

 Classification

 Kiantalaotsy belongs to the Austronesian language family.
 It is part of Northern Malagasic subgroup along with Tsimihety, Northern Sakalava, Northern Betsimisaraka and Antakarana.

 Geographic distribution

-Kiantalaotsy is only spoken especially in Poroani and Ouangani.
+Kiantalaotsy is spoken mostly in Poroani and Ouangani.